 “A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.” – Winston Churchill

-Importance of Having Confidence When Buying or Selling Businesses
+Have Confidence When Buying or Selling Businesses

 The Principals of the Deal Are in Charge

 Additionally, both parties must remember that they are in charge of the deal.
 It is they as the principals who ultimately have to live with the consequences far after the closing, and they must always assert themselves as being in control of the deal when seeking the advice or assistance of any outside parties.
-Such advice or assistance (from a non-broker) must be weighed properly by the principal and should always be communicated to you before negotiations of the deal commence.
+Such advice or assistance (from a non-broker) must be weighed properly by the principal and should always be communicated before negotiations of the deal commence.

 Experienced Business Brokers Have Direct Experience Selling Businesses